Job cut fears as fashion brands slash orders in Bangladesh with coronavirus

-DHAKA, March 19 (Thomson Reuters Foundation) - Factory workers in Bangladesh could go hungry as global fashion brands have cancelled or delayed orders worth $138 million due to coronavirus, manufacturers said on Thursday.
+DHAKA (Thomson Reuters Foundation) - Factory workers in Bangladesh could go hungry as global fashion brands have canceled or delayed orders worth $138 million due to coronavirus, manufacturers said on Thursday.

 “We are totally dependent on our export proceeds,” said Rubana Huq, president of the Bangladesh Garment Manufacturers and Exporters Association, which has more than 4,000 members, describing coronavirus as the “curse of the century”.